Seized Or Locked Engine? Here’s How You Fix It

 Without it, everything would cease to function.

-If your engine decides to lock up on you, then you’ve got a real problem on your hands.
+If your engine decides to seize up on you, then you’ve got a genuine problem on your hands.

 So what causes an engine to seize?

-But that’s not the only reason an engine will seize, there are several more to be aware of, each with its own solution.
+But that’s not the sole reason an engine will seize, there are several more to be aware of, each with its own solution.

 Thankfully, in this guide, I will cover everything you need to know about a seized or locked engine, including how to fix it.